• Skip to primary navigation

 How Long Does Cocaine Stay In Your Urine?

-Through urine test, it will be easier to determine if an individual had used cocaine.
+Through urine tests, it will be easier to determine if an individual had used cocaine.
 Within 2-4 days after the last use of the drug, a urine test can be done (2).

 How Long Does Cocaine Stay In Your Blood?

 A blood test is the most accurate method of detecting the presence of cocaine in the system.
-Doing blood test within 12-48 hours after taking cocaine can give you positive results (3).
+Doing blood tests within 12-48 hours after taking cocaine can give you positive results (3).

 How Long Does Cocaine Stay In Your Saliva?